NXT TakeOver: WarGames (2017): Main event

 In the main event, NXT Tag Team Champions Sanity (Eric Young, Alexander Wolfe, and Killian Dain), the Undisputed Era (Adam Cole, Kyle O'Reilly, and Bobby Fish), and the team of The Authors of Pain (Akam and Rezar) and Roderick Strong competed in a WarGames match.
 Young, Cole and Strong began the match.
 After the first countdown, O'Reilly and Fish entered, assisting Cole in attacking Young and Strong.
 After the second countdown, Akam and Rezar entered and dominated the other participants.
 After the third countdown, Wolfe and Dain entered the match.
 Wolfe attacked Akam and Rezar with a nightstick while Dain retrieved trash cans, steel chairs, kendo sticks, and two tables.
 Dain used a steel chain to lock the door then (kayfabe) swallowed the key.
 Fish and O'Reilly performed Chasing the Dragon on Strong whilst Cole performed a Superkick on Strong.
 O'Reilly applied a Cross Armbreaker using a chain on Wolfe but Young performed a Diving elbow drop on O'Reilly to break the hold.
 Wolfe performed a super German Suplex on Akam through two tables.
 Dain performed a Coast-to-Coast on O'Reilly into a trash can.
 Strong performed a Superplex off the cage on Cole onto the other participants and scored a near-fall.
 Akam and Rezar performed The Last Chapter on Dain on the steel platform.
 O'Reilly and Fish performed Total Elimination on Rezar.
 Wolfe and Young performed a Belly to back suplex/Diving Neckbreaker combination on O'Reilly.
 Young performed a Wheelbarrow Suplex into the cage on Strong.
 Cole struck Young with a kendo stick and performed a Shining Wizard on Young into a steel chair to win the match.

 Aftermath

 The 2017 TakeOver: WarGames would be the first in an annual WarGames chronology for NXT.
 For the next three years, the event continued to be held as a subseries of TakeOvers.
-While the events from 2017 to 2019 were held in November as support shows for WWE's annual Survivor Series event for the main roster, the 2020 event ended this tradition, with the event being held in December.
+While the events from 2017 to 2019 were held in November as support shows for WWE's annual Survivor Series event for the main roster, the 2020 event ended this tradition, with the event being held in December, and it was also the first to be available via pay-per-view (PPV) in addition to livestreaming.
 The TakeOver series was discontinued in late 2021, with the 2021 WarGames being NXT's first PPV and livestreaming event held following TakeOver's discontinuation.
 The 2021 event would in turn be the final NXT WarGames, as in 2022, the WarGames concept was moved to the main roster as part of Survivor Series, with that year's event rebranded as Survivor Series: WarGames.
 The NXT WarGames event was replaced by NXT Deadline.